boechat107/my-sicp-notes/README.md

 # My SICP Notes

-Simple notes and pieces of codes used to study SICP.
+Simple notes and pieces of code used to study SICP.